weareact/puppet-elasticsearch/README.md

 }
 ```
 Setting proxy_url to a location will enable download using the provided proxy
 server.
-This parameter is also used by elasticsearch::plugin.
+This parameter is also used by elasticsearch_old::plugin.
 Setting the port
 in the proxy_url is mandatory. proxy_url defaults to undef (proxy disabled).

 #####puppet://